 Abhishek Kumar and Vijay Srinivas Agneeswaran offer an introduction to deep learning-based recommendation and learning-to-rank systems using TensorFlow, including model management and scaling.
 You’ll learn how to build a recommender system based on intent prediction using deep learning that is based on a real-world implementation for an ecommerce client.
 When users search for products, the system ranks search results based on purchase behavior and other possible sources of data, such as browsing history, domain catalog, and social traits/behavior analysis of the user.

-Abhishek Kumar is a manager of data science in Sapient’s Bangalore office, where he looks after scaling up the data science practice by applying machine learning and deep learning techniques to domains such as retail, ecommerce, marketing, and operations.
-Abhishek is an experienced data science professional and technical team lead specializing in building and managing data products from conceptualization to deployment phase and interested in solving challenging machine learning problems.
+Abhishek Kumar is a senior manager of data science in Publicis Sapient’s India office, where he looks after scaling up the data science practice by applying machine learning and deep learning techniques to domains such as retail, ecommerce, marketing, and operations.
+Abhishek is an experienced data science professional and technical team lead specializing in building and managing data products from conceptualization to the deployment phase and interested in solving challenging machine learning problems.
 Previously, he worked in the R&D center for the largest power-generation company in India on various machine learning projects involving predictive modeling, forecasting, optimization, and anomaly detection and led the center’s data science team in the development and deployment of data science-related projects in several thermal and solar power plant sites.
 Abhishek is a technical writer and blogger as well as a Pluralsight author and has created several data science courses.
-He is also a regular speaker at various national and international conferences and universities.
+He’s also a regular speaker at various national and international conferences and universities.
 Abhishek holds a master’s degree in information and data science from the University of California, Berkeley.
+Abhishek has spoken at past O’Reilly conferences, including Strata 2019, Strata 2018, and AI 2019.

 Comments on this page are now closed.